-Now this, which is the main object of the quadruble treaty, seems to us not only to be the wisest course, but the only course we can pursue, in spite of the intemperance and opposition ted us, we should like to develope this question at large; we are satisfied that we could show tempered arm of the Turk.
-Some government lukes-Spartam nactuses-we wish we could add, hanc exorna.
+Now this, which is the main object of the quadruble treaty, seems to us not only to be the wisest course, but the only course we can pursue, in spite of the intemperance and opposition strikes the eye is but the embodying of Asiatic of the French government, if our limits permitted us, we should like to develope this question at large; we are satisfied that we could show But after every ecncession to the extraordinary and not restoring it again to the weak and distempered arm of the Turk.
+Some government career, there ought to be but one opinion on his Egypt requires, and experience shows that withpolitical position- that it is a serious evil to all in the last century the Porte has been obliged to the countries which he governs, and to all the submit to the precarious domination of the Mainlukes - Spartam nactuses - we wish we could add, hanc exorna.

 Let Mehemet, therefore, hold the government ion, and to borrow the language of lawyers-entail it, if it should seem politie, on his step-son, Ibriam.
-Add to it, though the policy is doubtful, the pachalic of Acre, hut compel him to restore the Turkish fleet, and to arknowledge his subnefarious effort to force poison down the throats of the Chinese, are now transpiring from quarters entitled to credit.
+Add to it, though the policy is doubtful, trial by icrture abolished. the pachalic of Acre, but compel him to restore the Turkish fleet, and to arknowledge his subnefarious effort to force poison down the throats of the Chinese, are now transpiring from quarters entitled to credit.
 In the London Globe of pondent, which the editor describes as the product of an intelligent mind which has possessed

-Thus speaketh the war party in England -Ep.
+Thus speaketh the war party in England -Er.